unicorndatalabs/pwd-poc/README.md

 ## In-Browser Docker Playground

-Use the button below to launch a Play-With-Docker session - DockerHub login/signup is required!
+Click on the button below to launch a Play-With-Docker session - DockerHub login/signup is required!

+**Open in a new tab!!! 👇**

 [![Try in PWD](https://raw.githubusercontent.com/play-with-docker/stacks/master/assets/images/button.png)](https://labs.play-with-docker.com/?stack=https://raw.githubusercontent.com/unicorndatalabs/pwd-poc/master/docker-compose.yml)

-Wait ~30 seconds for the container to finish initialising and then run the following to enter a `psql` session:
+Wait a few seconds for the container to finish initialising and then run the following to enter a `psql` session:

 ```bash
 docker exec -it $(docker ps -lq) psql -U postgres